 Each sample (and its corresponding P-nut vial) was visually examined.
-No floating debris or foam were observed (see Figure 1).
-However, the bottom wall of the P-nut vials for samples MCU-19-2 and MCU-19-3 showed a film composed of degraded Modifier and adsorbed droplets with a pH value of 9.
-SRNL believes these caustic droplets are evidence that the solvent contacted a caustic solution which is consistent with the caustic wash step of the solvent at MCU.
-Large caustic droplets were found in the P-nut vials for samples MCU-19-83, MCU-19-84, MCU-19-208, and MCU-19-209.
-No droplets were found in the trim samples MCU-19-138-140.
+No floating debris or foam were observed (see Figure 3-1).
+No droplets were found in the samples.
 All solvent samples had a pH value of 5.5.
 No unusual reactions, solids, foaming, or immiscible layers were observed after combining the samples into one Teflon container for each set of monthly SHT samples.